Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework

 \section{Acknowledgments}

-This work was supported in part by NASA under the University Leadership Initiative (Grant \#80NSSC20M0163) and the Early Stage Innovations program, by the Office of Naval Research YIP program, and by DARPA under the Assured Autonomy program.
+The authors thank Edward Schmerling and the anonymous reviewers for their feedback which significantly helped improve the presentation of this work.
+This work was supported in part by NASA under the University Leadership Initiative (Grant \#80NSSC20M0163) and the Early Stage Innovations program, and by DARPA under the Assured Autonomy program.
 This article solely reflects the opinions and conclusions of its authors.